Florida Keys Gold Cup Series Continues with IFC Sailfish Tournament

-Participants vie for an attractive cash payout and the chance to tally points to earn the coveted Gold Cup Series Champion status.
+Participants vie for a notable cash payout and the chance to tally points toward the coveted Gold Cup Series Champion status.

-According to organizers, the IFC tournament’s cash payout equates to $1,000 per boat, so if the maximum field of 25 boats is met, the winner-take-all payout is to reach $25,000.
+According to organizers, the IFC tournament’s cash payout equates to $1,000 per registered boat, so if the maximum field of 25 boats is met, the winner-take-all prize is to reach $25,000.

-Up to three anglers are allowed per boat, and the boat team that accumulates the most release points first is judged the winner.
+Up to four anglers are allowed per boat and the boat team that accumulates the most release points first is judged the winner.
 Each released sailfish is worth 100 points.

 Established in 1950, the Islamorada Fishing Club embraces core values of conservation, recreational fishing and strong family and community bonds among avid fishermen.

-The 2018-19 Gold Cup series, whose foundation also is rooted in conservation and sportsmanship, began with December’s Islamorada Sailfish Tournament.
-Last in the series is the Cheeca Lodge Presidential Sailfish Tournament scheduled Jan.
-26-28, 2019.
+The 2023-24 Florida Keys Gold Cup Sailfish series, whose foundation also is rooted in conservation and sportsmanship, began with December’s Islamorada Sailfish Tournament.
+Last in the series is the Cheeca Lodge Presidential Sailfish Tournament, scheduled Jan.
+19-21, 2024.

 Upon its conclusion, the overall Gold Cup Series individual and team champions are to be crowned.
 The individual high-point angler is to receive a championship ring.